MASCOT-NTNU/OASIS/Reminders/CheckOASIS.md

 - Andre's mac: 10.0.248.62
 - Andre's Ubuntu: 10.0.248.64

+# IPs for all laptops at NTNU
+- My Macbook Pro: 129.241.15.10

 # Mission Checklist
+- `netstat -lntu` shows all open ports.
 - `last reboot` shows all possible reboot in the history, but it needs to be the local machine's time.
 - `grep -nrw . -e "storing"`
 - `journalctl --list-boots` to list reboot time.